Terrible Towel: Opposition

 On December 18, 2016, Bengals running back Jeremy Hill tried ripping a Terrible Towel after scoring a touchdown to give the Bengals a 17–3 lead against the Steelers.
 Hill had six carries for −1 yards after, while also leaving the field several times with an apparent injury to his knee.
 The Bengals also blew their lead and lost 24–20 while being shut out in the second half, and were eliminated from playoff contention that day.
 After attempting to rip the Terrible Towel, Hill finished the 2016 season with 15 carries for 30 yards while missing week 17 with an injury.

 On October 29, 2023, the Jacksonville Jaguars defeated the Steelers 20−10 at Acrisure Stadium.
 During the game, several Jacksonville players took fans’ Terrible Towels, mockingly waved them around, and dropped them.

-Later that same year, the Jaguars missed the playoffs.
+On November 9, 2025, the Los Angeles Chargers defeated the Steelers 25–10 at Sofi Stadium.
+After the game, the Chargers posted to their X account a meme calling the Terrible Towel “worthless”.
+The following week, the Jaguars defeated the Chargers 35–6.

+On January 12, 2026, the Houston Texans defeated the Steelers 30−6 at Acrisure Stadium in the AFC Wild Card Round of the playoffs.
+After the game, their mascot, Toro, posted a video of himself ripping a Terrible Towel in half to social media.
+They would go on to lose to the New England Patriots 28−16 in the Divisional Round the following week.